jaimeyzzz/impala_horovod_gym/README.md

 We offer a couple of ways to run the training code, as described below.

 ### With Native Distributed Tensorflow and Horovod
-Follow the distributed Tensorflow convention to run `experiment.py` as actors, then follow the Horovod convention to run `experiment.py` as learner(s) with `mpirun`.
+First follow the distributed Tensorflow convention to run `experiment.py` as actors, then follow the Horovod convention to run `experiment.py` as learner(s) with `mpirun`.